BerkeleyLab/fiats/doc/joss/paper.md

 Included in these tallies are procedures explicitly marked as `pure` along with `simple` procedures and `elemental` procedures without the `impure` attribute.
 Athena, Fiats, and neural-fortran each employ `do concurrent` extensively.
 Only Fiats, however, leverages the locality specifiers introduced in Fortran 2018 and expanded in Fortran 2023 to include parallel reductions.
+These annotations make it more tractable for compilers to correctly parallelize code on processors or offload code to accelerators such as GPUs.

 Of the APIs and libraries discussed here, only neural-fortran and Fiats use multi-image features: neural-fortran in its core library and Fiats in a demonstration application.
 Both use multi-image features minimally, leaving considerable room for researching parallelization strategies.